Kang Daniel: Endorsements

 In January 2020, Kang became the new brand ambassador for German sportswear brand Puma.
 Later that month, Puma and Kang's first collaboration "RS-X Cube" was released as a part of Puma's RS (Running System) collection.
-To commemorate the sneaker line, Puma launched an offline promotional event in stores called the "KD CUBE ROOM" filled with exclusive content such as unreleased videos, new merchandise, and virtual video calls with Kang.
 In February 2020, Kang collaborated with KakaoTalk's emoticon service, Kakao Friends.
 Designed by Kang himself, the collaboration line "Apeach Kang Daniel Edition" (inspired by his resemblance to Kakao Friends Muzi Series character Apeach and his own nickname "Baby Peach") featured goods that were officially released in Korea and globally on February 7 and 21.
 Kakao Friends also released a limited-edition beverage and dessert menu for three cafes, including Kang's Cafe de Konnect.
 Puma and Kang's second collaboration "RS 2.0" was released in August 2020 as a part of Puma's RS collection.
 In the same month, he also became the model for cure-cosmetic brand Icepray.
 In December 2020, Givenchy Beauty announced that Kang would continue to be its official model for another year and divulged its best selling item in 2020 as the Teint Couture Cushion (also known as the Kang Daniel Cushion).

 In January 2021, Kang was selected as the brand ambassador for global beauty brand Mernel.
 Later that month, Mexicana Chicken announced that Kang would continue to be the face of its restaurant chain for another year by confirming the extension of his modeling contract.
-He also expanded his activities as the brand ambassador of Givenchy Beauty by modeling the brand's newly launched perfume collection, composed of nine unique scents.
+He also expanded his activities as the brand ambassador of Givenchy Beauty by modeling the brand's newly launched perfume collection.
 In January 2022, Kang released a collection in collaboration with Wonderwall ArtLab and was selected as the brand ambassador for skincare brand Bio Heal.
 As the first-ever K-pop act to collaborate with SpongeBob SquarePants, an animated character of Kang was produced along with various collaborative merchandise that was released in June 2022.
-Beauty brand The BOIBOY selected Kang in August 2022 as one of the "three top stars" to be an official model.
+Two months later, cosmetics brand The BoiBoy selected him as one of the "three top stars" to be an official model.
+In March 2023, Kang was chosen as a model for South Korean fashion brand SPAO, under the E-Land Group.